 I have a question regarding changes to the clinical trial protocol after the completion of a clinical trial.

-The ongoing clinical trial is a multicenter clinical trial, and the clinical trial itself has been completed at each site, and at this point, the investigators at all sites have submitted completion reports to the heads of the sites.
+The ongoing clinical trial is a multicenter clinical trial, and the clinical trial itself has been completed at each Investigator Site, and at this point, the investigators at all Investigator Sites have submitted the completion report to the head of the Investigator Site.

-Although the work on the medical institution side has been completed in this way, due to changes in the specifications of the data analysis system, there is a high possibility that some of the analyses described in the protocol will not be performed.
+Although the Investigator Site has completed its work, due to a change in the specifications of the data analysis system, there is a high possibility that some of the analyses described in the study protocol will not be performed.

-In the event that the clinical trial protocol is actually changed, the in-house ethics committee plans to implement the procedures for changing the clinical trial protocol, but since the clinical trial has already ended at each medical institution, it is not possible to review the updated clinical trial protocol.
+In the event that we actually decide to change the protocol, the Ethics Committee of the company is planning to implement the procedures for changing the protocol, but since the Investigator Sites have already terminated the clinical trial, we are unable to review the updated protocol.
 The changes to the protocol are only that some of the planned analyses will not be conducted, and are not related to the ethical aspects of the subjects.

-In this case, is it acceptable for the site to proceed with the analysis by implementing the procedures for changing the protocol only by the in-house ethics committee, without having the changed protocol reviewed by the investigational review committee?
+In this case, is it acceptable for the Investigator Site to proceed with the analysis by implementing the procedures to change the study protocol only by the in-house Ethics Committee, without having the Investigator Site review the changed study protocol by the Trial Review Committee?

 There are no provisions in GCP regarding the revision of the study protocol after the completion of a clinical trial.
 If the changes to the protocol in your question can be judged to have no impact on the "ethical aspects of subjects" or the "scientific validity of the trial," we do not think it is necessary to request a review by the Clinical Trial Review Committee, since the timing is after the completion of the clinical trial.
 However, Article 7, Paragraph 4 of the GCP stipulates that when the clinical trial protocol is revised, it must be agreed with the investigator.
-We therefore believe that it is necessary to at least provide the investigator with this information.
-We also recommend that the investigator and the site consider the necessity of a review by the Investigational Review Committee, if necessary.
+We recommend that the investigator and Investigator Site discuss the necessity of review by the Clinical Trial Review Committee, if necessary.

 Share this page